wickker/tunr_express/part2.md

 This page will have a list of playlists.
 Let the user add the song to any playlist.

-### Further
-If a playlist already has the song in it, don't render it in the list.
+**sub-futher**: If a playlist already has the song in it, then don't render that playlist in the list.

 ### Further
 Add the ability for the user to add the song to multiple playlists at once. ( this is a checkbox form input )